-Singapore and HK have reached an agreement on an air-travel bubble slated to start on 26th May 2021.
+Singapore and Hong Kong have reached an agreement on an air-travel bubble slated to start on 26th May 2021.

-Rational decision making requires marginal cost and benefit analysis as per Singapore Cambridge A Level Economics Syllabus.
+Rational decision making requires marginal cost and benefit analysis as per Singapore Cambridge A Level H2 Economics Syllabus and also H1 Economics Syllabus.
 That is the most critical aspect and in doing so, with consideration of information required, possible constraints, intended and unintended consequences as well as different perspectives.

 So I decided to apply this in a brainstorming session with my wife (Still Finance Minister, refused to step down even though unelected) over a possible trip to HK.